heritage-happenings/heritage-happenings.github.io/README.md

 Opinion Disclaimer

-The views and opinions expressed at Residents @ Heritage on the Marina are those of the authors and do not necessarily reflect the official policy or position of the Heritage on the Marina.
+The views and opinions expressed on this web site are those of the authors and do not necessarily reflect the official policy or position of the Heritage on the Marina.
 Any content provided by our bloggers or authors are of their opinion and are not intended to malign any religion, ethnic group, club, organization, company, individual or anyone or anything.

 ***